chalabaj/Snafu/README.md

 [Settings]
 natoms  = 3                # number of atoms in system

 nstates = 3                # number of electronic states

 init_state = 2             # initial electronic state, 0 => ground state, 1 => first ex. state

 timestep = 6               # in atomic unit au = 0.024 fs

 maxsteps = 600             # total number of steps

 method  = lz-adiabatic     # bomd/lz-adibatic (Belyaev)

-abinitio  = molpro-casscf   # where to take gradients, file has to start  g09 or molpro to distinguish between forces and gradients restart = 0                # not yet working vel_adj = 1                # 0  - simple scaling K = sqrt(1+-dE/Ekin), 1- forces fro new surface are included into velocity at hop point ener_thresh = 1.0          # threshold for max energy drift in eV
+abinitio  = molpro-casscf   # where to take gradients, file has to start  g09 or molpro to distinguish between forces and gradients

+restart = 0                # not yet working

+vel_adj = 1                # 0  - simple scaling K = sqrt(1+-dE/Ekin), 1- forces from new surface are included into velocity at hop point

+ener_thresh = 1.0          # threshold for max energy drift in eV